luca-piccioni/OpenGL.Net/README.md

 - Integrated entry points call logging: every OpenGL call could be logged for debugging.
 Additionally every OpenGL command is checked for errors, to catch a soon as possible OpenGL errors.
 - OpenGL feature-oriented design: it is possible to build a subset of the OpenGL.Net binding simply excluding specific modules.

+At this moment the project is in alpha status.